wilsonmar/oss-perf/README.md

 <a name="Status">
 ## Priority and status of component development work</a>
-This repo takes a "README driven development" approach, as described
-<a target="_blank" href="http://tom.preston-werner.com/2010/08/23/readme-driven-development.html">here</a>.

 This list is rearranged differently for each organization's unique set of priorities.

    | ID | Category | Action | Component | Status |